phongpnt/PythonForEngineer/README.md

-# PythonForEngineer
+# Python For Engineer
-For learning Python in FPT University
+For learning Python in FPT University of Phùng Nguyễn Thanh Phong